NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 We can use three main scenarios for training:

 * Training from scratch.
-* Finetuning already trained models on other languages (English, Spanish, Italian).
+* Finetuning already trained models on other languages.
 * Finetuning on an English SSL (Self-supervised learning) model.

 For the training of the Conformer-CTC model, we use `speech_to_text_ctc_bpe.py <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/asr_ctc/speech_to_text_ctc_bpe.py>`_ with the default config `conformer_ctc_bpe.yaml <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_.
 Here you can see the ecample how to run this training: